johnmarion1126/hack-a-sprint/Git/git.md

 # Git
-Resources for the basic of version control
+Resources for the basics of version control

 ## Version Control
 * [Branching](./resources/branching.md)